Bricktech2000/Notes/notes/education.md

 [[education]]al institutions focus on the average student, and not on the top students, see [[intelligence]]. this is a problem because top students are likely the ones who will make the largest contributions to society

-both [[education]]al institutions and their students focus on grades, and not necessarily on learning. this is a problem because of [[goodharts law]]
+both [[education]]al institutions and their students focus on grades, and not necessarily on learning. this is a problem because of [[goodhart's law]]